-Burns by the sun
+Burns by exposure to the sunlight

-The Aloe vera is a plant that needs to be exposed to sunlight directly about 3-4 hours a day, but of course if we buy at a nursery where they had protected and are exposed directly to the next day we see that has leaves with burns.
+The Aloe vera is a plant that needs to be exposed to sunlight directly about 3-4 hours a day, but of course, if we buy at a nursery where they had protected and are exposed directly to the next day we see that has leaves with burns.
 But, however serious it may seem, it has a solution.

 The symptoms of excess watering in Aloe vera are the null growth, rotten central leaves (and the rest soft), and there may also be fungi that are affecting it.
-If we want to recover it we will have to act quickly, and for this we will have to do the following:
+If we want to recover it we will have to act quickly, and for this, we will have to do the following: